cyriacus73/grad_quad_nn/README.md

 Great for debugging.

-## What We Learned
+## What I Learned

-We ran into lots of numerical headaches:
+I ran into lots of numerical headaches:

 * Scaling factors being off
 * Wrong order of updates